Skip to content

 Modification of the Digital Code of Conduct: This Code of Conduct may be updated from time to time, and visitors are responsible for staying informed of any changes.

-· a very large lift to all floors, which is particularly useful for groups.
+A very large lift to all floors, which is particularly useful for groups.

-· an induction loop system at the welcome desk and in the cinema
+An induction loop system at the welcome desk and in the cinema

 Guide, hearing, and assistance dogs are welcome at Towner – feel free to ask at the welcome desk for a water bowl.